Freezing-hxy/Freezing-hxy.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 &emsp; I am currently a business analyst and mainly engaged in anti-fraud work in the Security Department, Industrial Bank Head Office, Fuzhou, China.
 I am recommended for admission to Xiamen University in 2019 and received my master's degree in 2022.
 I am also the member of Key Laboratory of Underwater AcousticCommunication and Marine InformationTechnology, Xiamen University.
-My email is hexinyu@cib.com.cn.

 Research Interests
 ======